A/parcel-plugin-peer-dependencies/README.md

 ```

-The logic behind is based on idea, that peer dependency is declared inside of root level `package.json` file
+The logic behind is based on idea, that peer dependency is hoisted into the workspace root,
 and included into the one of sibling packages.